- Division of Fisheries and Wildlife

 Media Contact for Copperhead birth caught on camera

-The copperhead, an endangered snake, is one of only two venomous snakes found in Massachusetts (the other is the endangered timber rattlesnake).
-Both species give birth at the end of the summer.
-While people commonly misidentify milk snakes and northern water snakes as copperheads, actual copperhead sightings are very rare.
-Even more rare is the opportunity to see copperheads giving birth to their young!
-Luckily, MassWildlife Herpetologist Mike Jones was able to document a live birth.
+The copperhead is listed as endangered in Massachusetts.
+It is one of only two venomous snakes in the state (the other is the timber rattlesnake, also listed as endangered).
+Both species give birth at the end of summer.
+People often mistake milk snakes and even northern water snakes for copperheads, but actual copperhead observations are very rare.
+Even more rare is the opportunity to see them give birth to their young!
+Luckily, MassWildlife State Herpetologist Mike Jones was able to document and share a live birth.

-Copperheads typically breed in the spring (although fall mating can also occur) and they usually give birth to 3–10 young in August or September.
-Jones admits he was lucky to capture the footage, “Females gather under rocks, in crevices, or other areas that are hard to access so observing the birth of a copperhead is something very few people have the opportunity to see.”
-Females giving birth tend to gather together in areas called birthing rookeries, which may be at their winter dens or sometimes up to a mile away.
-By giving birth at or near the winter den, it minimizes the distance newborns will have to travel from their birth site to where they will soon den for the winter.
+Copperheads typically mate in spring, although fall mating can also occur.
+They usually give birth to 3–10 young in August or September.
+Jones admits he was lucky to capture the footage.
+“Females gather under rocks, in crevices, or other areas that are hard to access, so observing the birth of a copperhead is something very few people have the opportunity to see.”
+Females giving birth tend to gather together in areas called birthing rookeries, which may be their winter dens or sometimes up to a mile away.
+Giving birth at or near their winter den helps minimizes the distance newborns have to travel from their birth site to where they will den during winter.

-Copperheads are ovoviviparous, which means they give birth to their young encased in an amniotic sac, rather than laying eggs like many other snakes.
+Copperheads are ovoviviparous, meaning they give birth to their young encased in an amniotic sac, rather than laying eggs like many other snakes.
 After giving birth, a copperhead mother does not care for her young.
 Each of the young is equipped with venom, fangs, and a supply of egg yolk for nourishment in their abdominal cavities.
-Newborn copperheads measure about 7–9 inches long at birth and have a unique yellow tail tip which fades as it gets older.
-One hypothesis is that the juvenile snake uses its tail as a lure to capture prey.
+Newborn copperheads measure about 7–9 inches long at birth and have a unique yellow tail tip, which fades as they mature.
+Some hypothesize that juveniles use these tail tips to lure prey.
 When the animal gets close enough, the copperhead can strike and acquire its meal.